JvanKatwijk/qt-dab/README.md

 **Qt-DAB-XX** is a rich implementation of a DAB decoder for use on Linux and Windows based PCs, including some ARM based boards, such as the Raspberry PI 2 and up.
 It can be used with a variety of SDR devices, including DABsticks, all models of the SDRplay, Airspy etc.

-The current version is 6.40.
-The versions 5.5 and 4.8 are still available and can be built, using the same set of sources as the current 6.40.
+The current version is 6.5Beta.
+The versions 6.40, 5.5 and 4.8 are still available and can be built, using the same set of sources as the current one.

-Precompiled versions for Linux-x64 (AppImage) and Windows (an installer) are available.
+Precompiled versions for Linux-x64 (AppImage) and Windows (an installer) are
+- as usual -available.

 Thanks to Richard Huber, **Qt-DAB** can be compiled on the Mac.